hafizsyaqif/jackbdu.github.io/_posts/2018-01-31-getting-started-with-photoshop.md

 ![My Untitled]({{ site.baseurl }}/media/{{ page.categories[0] }}/getting-started-with-photoshop/my-untitled.png)

 - **Tools** are lined up on the left side, and this is where we choose the tool that we use, which we will be learning in just a second.
 - **Options** are at the top, which provides addtional options for the tool that is selected.
 - **Color** picker can be found at the top right corner.
   - Both under Color panel and Tools, there is one small square in front of the other small square.
   - The one in front indicates the foreground color and the one on the back indicates the background color.
 - **Layers** are at bottom right corner.
-Layers make it possible for us to seperate different components of a collage and arrange their order.
+Layers make it possible for us to separate different components of a collage and arrange their order.
 - **Canvas** is right at the center and inside the canvas is what the final image will look like.

 ## Step 3: Import an Image